 These possums rely on tree hollows, in which small colonies of up to 12 will sleep together.
 Colonies have one monogamous breeding pair, that may produce up to two young each year.
 Leadbeater’s society is very territorial and matriarchal.
 The female is aggressive and will expel outsiders and younger females from the group.

 Leadbeater’s build large intricate shredded back nests in multiple hollows across their territory.
 They are known as ‘forest fairies’ as they flit and dart across the tree tops at night searching for food.
 Possums emerge from their nests at dusk to forage through the sub canopy, leaping from tree to tree to search for food.
 They feed on wattle sap, lerps and insects, which they find hiding under loose bark on eucalypt trees.

 Credit: Zoos Victoria

 The lowland population of the Leadbeater's Possum can only be found at Yellingbo Nature Conservation Reserve and is an Evolutionary Significant Unit (ESU), genetically different from the highlands Leadbeater’s populations.
 Because these possums live in just one location and in such a small, isolated pocket of habitat, they are particularly vulnerable.
-As the floodplain habitat deteriorates in Yellingbo, the number of colonies have reduced dramatically over the past 20 years.
+As the floodplain habitat deteriorates in Yellingbo, the number of colonies has reduced dramatically over the past 20 years.
 Hydrology is the driving factor in this population decline.